 On a flat surface such as a long airport hallway, a spinner suitcase rolls like a dream.
 Aside from grabbing it off an airport baggage carousel, there's no heavy lifting or tilting involved -- so you can pack as much as your spinner suitcase will hold.
 These are some I like.

 Samsonite's Black Label Cosmolite collection is built to survive the rough times.
-Known as a hard-shell case, it's also in the style of a hard seashell!
+Known as a hard-shell case, it's also in the style of a hard seashell.
 These pieces are all constructed of material made from layers of woven polypropylene formed into self-reinforced composite sheets.
-Available in heights of 27" and 32" and colors of black, red, and violet silver.
+Available in heights ranging from 20" to 32" and colors of black, red, and violet silver.